- Chairperson: Susan Shell, 617-552-4168, email@example.com

 An undergraduate major in Political Science provides a foundation for careers in politics, public administration, international service, law, business, and journalism, as well as a foundation for graduate work and teaching in the social sciences.

-With some exceptions as noted below under Qualifications, Exceptions, and Special Rules, all majors must take one of the following introductory courses: Fundamental Concepts of Politics (PO 041) or How to Rule the World (PO 021).
-After taking one of these two courses, students will be able to choose from among Introduction to Modern Politics (PO 042); Introduction to American Politics (PO 061); Introduction to International Politics (PO 081); or Introduction to Comparative Politics (PO 091).
+With some exceptions as noted below under Qualifications, Exceptions, and Special Rules, all majors should take one of the following introductory courses: Fundamental Concepts of Politics (POLI1041) or How to Rule the World (POLI1021).
+In addition to taking one of these two courses, students should take a second introductory course, selected from the following: Introduction to Modern Politics (POLI1042); Introduction to American Politics (POLI1061); Introduction to International Politics (POLI1081); or Introduction to Comparative Politics (POLI1091).

 There is, however, some common ground.
-041 Fundamental Concepts and 021 How to Rule the World, usually taught in the Fall, are devoted principally to a study of some of the classic texts in political theory.
-042 Introduction to Modern Politics, 061 Introduction to American Politics, 081 Introduction to International Politics, and 091 Introduction to Comparative Politics, all emphasize philosophical, conceptual, and analytical foundations for understanding their substantive domains.
+POLI1041 Fundamental Concepts and POLI1021 How to Rule the World, are devoted principally to a study of some of the classic texts in political theory.
+POLI1042 Introduction to Modern Politics, POLI1061 Introduction to American Politics, POLI1081 Introduction to International Politics, and POLI1091 Introduction to Comparative Politics, all emphasize philosophical, conceptual, and analytical foundations for understanding their substantive domains.
 Critical dialogue—in the classroom and in some cases, in discussion sections—is central to the way these introductory courses are taught.

-Some introductory courses—PO 061 and similar courses to be offered in the future—are open to non-majors as well as majors, and satisfy the University Core Social Science requirement.
-The latter is also true of PO 041 and PO 042.
+Some introductory courses—POLI1061 and similar courses to be offered in the future—are open to non-majors as well as majors, and satisfy the University Core Social Science requirement.
+The latter is also true of POLI1041 and POLI1042.

-To summarize: Students will be required to take two introductory courses: Fundamental Concepts or How to Rule the World; and one additional course from the introductory list: Introduction to Modern Politics (PO 042); Introduction to American Government (PO 061); Introduction to International Politics (PO 081); and (PO 091) Introduction to Comparative Politics.
+To summarize: Students are normally required to take two introductory courses: either Fundamental Concepts or How to Rule the World; and one additional course from the introductory list: Introduction to Modern Politics (POLI1042); Introduction to American Government (POLI1061); Introduction to International Politics (POLI1081); and (POLI1091) Introduction to Comparative Politics.

 Students go directly from introductory courses into upper-level electives.
-These electives do not have to be taken in any particular order, and the course numbers do not indicate a preferred sequence or level of difficulty.
-The numbers indicate only the category in which the courses fall: courses beginning with a “3” are in American Politics; courses beginning with “4” are in Comparative Politics; courses beginning with “5” are in International Politics; and courses beginning with “6” are in Political Theory.
-Students must take eight courses (24 credits beyond) the introductory courses, and at least one course (3 credits) must be taken in each of the four subfields: American Politics, Comparative Politics, International Politics, and Political Theory.
-All courses (credits) that do not fulfill the subfield or introductory requirements will be counted as electives in the major.
-The subfield requirements must be satisfied by courses taken (credits earned) in the department; courses taken (credits earned) abroad or transferred from other institutions may be used to fulfill elective requirements, or the second introductory course.
-To fulfill the major, at least six courses (18 credits) of the ten courses (30 credits) required must be taken at Boston College.
+These electives do not have to be taken in any particular order.
+The second digit of course numbers indicate their subfield category: courses with a “3” in that location (e.g., 2300) are in American Politics; courses with a “4” in that location (e.g., 2400) are in Comparative Politics; courses with a “5” in that location are in International Politics; and courses with a “6” in that location are in Political Theory.
+Students must take eight courses beyond the introductory courses, and at least one course must be taken in each of the four subfields: American Politics, Comparative Politics, International Politics, and Political Theory.
+All courses that do not fulfill the subfield or introductory requirements will be counted as electives in the major.
+The subfield requirements must be satisfied by courses taken in the department; courses taken abroad or transferred from other institutions may only be used to fulfill introductory or elective requirements.
+To fulfill the major, at least six courses of the ten courses required must be taken in the Boston College Political Science Department.
+No more than four courses in total, then, can be transferred from other US institutions, study abroad, or Woods College.

 The amount of work required in all of our courses is generally high.
 Clarity of thought and writing are two sides of the same skill, and for this reason, our courses place special emphasis on writing skills.
 In addition, most courses encourage classroom discussion on a regular basis, so that students may be graded on their participation in class as well as on their writing and exams.